solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-05-FunctionApp-MSI/README.md

     access_token = token.token
     ```

-- Update the connection code to use the application id and the access token:
+- Notice how the access_token is used as the password.
+Update the connection code to use the `application id` and the access token.
+Be sure to replace `SUFFIX`:

     ```python
     # Connect to PostgreSQL